 A candidate may change their mind and decide they don't want to be a candidate.
 To remove their name from the ballot, they write a letter to the RO, sign, and deliver it by 5:00 pm local time, 31 days before Election Day.
-Two voters from the municipality must take an oath and sign the letter too.
+Two voters from the community must take an oath and sign the letter too.

-If a candidate withdraws by the deadline and there is 8 or less candidates, the other candidates win by acclamation.
-If there are more than 8 candidates, the election proceeds as normal.
-But, the ballot does not include the name of the candidate that withdrew.
+If a candidate withdraws by the deadline and there are 7 or less candidates, the other candidates win by acclamation.
+If there are more than 7 candidates, the election proceeds as normal.
+The ballot does not include the name of the candidate that withdrew.